-Most importantly, if your attorney learns from you information that details abuse or neglect of a child then your attorney must come forward with this information to CPS.
-He or she may do so anonymously.
+Most importantly, if your attorney learns from you information that details abuse or neglect of a child, your attorney must come forward with this information to CPS.
+They may do so anonymously.
 A report must even be made if your attorney believes that abuse or neglect of a child is only likely to happen and has not yet occurred.

-Finally, if you share information with your attorney that could help stop a crime from being committed that information as well must be shared with the authorities- be they law enforcement or CPS caseworkers.
+Finally, suppose you share information with your attorney to help stop a crime from being committed.
+In that case, that information must also be shared with the authorities- be they law enforcement or CPS caseworkers.

 Your lawyer will speak to you about what you want to keep private and what you are willing to share with CPS.
-If you are doing well in therapy sessions, alcoholic’s anonymous or other rehabilitative aspects of your case it may be to your advantage to have your attorney share this information with CPS rather than to keep it private.
+Suppose you are doing well in therapy sessions, alcoholics anonymous, or other rehabilitative aspects of your case.
+In that case, it may be to your advantage to have your attorney share this information with CPS rather than keep it private.

-More on confidentiality to be posted tomorrow in our blog
+More on confidentiality is to be posted tomorrow in our blog

-On behalf of the attorneys with the Law Office of Bryan Fagan, PLLC I would like to thank you for your time and attention as we discuss this important topic.
+On behalf of the attorneys with the Law Office of Bryan Fagan, PLLC, I thank you for your time and attention as we discuss this critical topic.
 Come back tomorrow to learn more about the role of confidentiality in your CPS case.

 In the meantime, if you have questions related to CPS cases or any other subject in family law, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 One of our licensed family law attorneys can meet with you in a free-of-charge consultation.
 We can answer your questions and help you sort out the issues in your particular case.